Kelvin Tatum: Career

 Tatum attended Brighton College from 1977 to 1980.
 He started riding speedway bikes at Hackney's training school at Hackney Wick Stadium in the winter of 1982-83.
 He was given his first team place at Hackney's London rivals, Wimbledon Dons, riding in the top flight British League in 1983.
 He finished the season with an average of over six points per meeting.

-In 1985, he signed for Coventry Bees from Wimbledon for £18,000, staying there for the next six seasons.
-While at Coventry Tatum formed a formidable partnership with Tommy Knudsen, starring for the Bees and recording averages of 9.09, 8.69, 10.06, 10.04, 9.49 and 8.93 over the six seasons.
+In 1985, Tatum signed for Coventry Bees from Wimbledon for £18,000, staying there for the next six seasons.
+While at Coventry, Tatum formed a formidable partnership with Tommy Knudsen, starring for the Bees and recording averages of 9.09, 8.69, 10.06, 10.04, 9.49 and 8.93 over the six seasons.
 He helped Coventry win back to back league titles during the 1987 British League season and 1988 British League seasons.

 Stints then followed at Berwick Bandits, Bradford Dukes, Arena Essex Hammers, Poole Pirates, Peterborough Panthers and the ill-fated London Lions, with brother Neville Tatum among his teammates.

 Tatum became British Champion twice; in 1987 and 1990.
 In 1989, he won the Intercontinental Final.

-In 1990, Tatum was the highest placed British rider in the World Final at the Odsal Stadium in Bradford, finishing in 7th place with 9 points from his 5 rides.
+In 1990, Tatum was the highest placed British rider in the World Final at the Odsal Stadium in Bradford, finishing in seventh place with nine points from his five rides.
 In the 1990 World Final qualifying rounds, Tatum had won the Commonwealth Final at the Belle Vue Stadium in Manchester.
 It was his third Commonwealth Final win after having done so in 1987 and 1988.
 Tatum would add a fourth Commonwealth crown to his trophy cabinet in 1992.

 Longtrack and grasstrack

-Later in Tatum's career, he turned his attention to grasstrack and longtrack to much success.
+Later in his career, Tatum turned his attention to grasstrack and longtrack to much success.
 He won the World Long Track Championship three times, in 1995, 1998 and 2000, and missed out on a fourth title in 2004 when his bike broke down whilst leading the final.
-Tatum was also the European Grasstrack Champion in 1995 and British Grasstrack Champion four times: in 1996, 1999, 2000 and jointly in 2001, and was almost unbeatable in domestic grasstrack events in the latter stage of his career, winning 4 British Masters Championships.
+Tatum was also the European Grasstrack Champion in 1995 and British Grasstrack Champion four times: in 1996, 1999, 2000 and jointly in 2001, and was almost unbeatable in domestic grasstrack events in the latter stage of his career, winning four British Masters Championships.
 Fittingly, Tatum won his last grasstrack event, the Bonfire Burnup in 2006 at Collier Street in Kent.

-Kelvin Tatum also won the Australian Long track Grand Prix in 1991 at the 800 m Bathurst Showground, and again in 1999 at the Tamworth Showground.
+Tatum also won the Australian Long track Grand Prix in 1991 at the 800 m Bathurst Showground, and again in 1999 at the Tamworth Showground.